echolevel/AmigaPal/README.md

 As long as you've got SoX installed, and can find the path to the sox binary, you should be all set.

+soxi is also used to gather initial source file info, calculate target size/duration, and draw the waveform; it *should* be in the same directory as sox got installed to.

 More Info
 ---------